vivek0153/CS252_ASSIGNMENT/README.md

 # CS252_ASSIGNMENT

 **QUESTION 1:**
-Write a multithreaded program that calculates various statistical values for a list of numbers.
+<br />Write a multithreaded program that calculates various statistical values
+for a list of numbers.
 This program will be passed a series of numbers on the command line and will then create three separate worker threads.
 One thread will determine the average of the numbers, the second will